-The tour centers around the Wright-Patterson Air Force Base, Dayton, Ohio which houses a wide array of military planes and weapons.
-It also includes presidential airplanes of Franklin D. Roosevelt, Harry Truman, Dwight D. Eisenhower, John F. Kennedy, and Richard Nixon.
+The tour centers around the Wright-Patterson Air Force Base, Dayton, Ohio, which houses a wide array of military planes and weapons.
+It also includes the presidential airplanes of Franklin D. Roosevelt, Harry Truman, Dwight D. Eisenhower, John F. Kennedy, and Richard Nixon.

 4. Explore the history of science online with Oxford University's History of Science Museum's virtual tour

 Another world-class museum that offers virtual tours is Oxford University's History of Science Museum.
 The tour lets you explore their magnificent exhibits in ultimate comfort -- your own sofa.

 You'll get to explore their fantastic exhibits and artifacts from some of the most important scientific discoveries in science history.
 The museum, ever ahead of the times, has been offering virtual tours since 1995, so you can trust the quality of its current offering.

 5. Virtually tour the wonders of The Museo Galileo

 Another awesome virtual tour option you might want to check out are the videos offered by Museo Galileo.
 Located in the city of Florence, the museum houses some of the most important instruments in scientific history.

 Virtual tours of the museum might actually be the best way to see the museum, as it can be a bit tricky to actually physically visit the place.
 It is a pretty small building and tends to be very popular over the summer months.

 6. Tour The National Museum of Computing, um, on your computer